Rosacea

 The skin redness and irritation can also extend to the eyes, which can appear watery and bloodshot.
 The condition may cause swelling and discomfort.
 It can also cause sties to form, crusts or scales to develop on the eyelids, and other eye-related problems.

-Over time, some rosacea patients—especially men—may notice that the skin on their face, and particularly the nose, begins to thicken.
+Over time, some rosacea patients—especially men—may notice that the skin on their face begins to thicken, particularly on the nose.
 This is known as rhinophyma, and it can potentially hamper proper airflow in the nose if left untreated.
+The symptoms of this condition can flare up for several weeks or months before going away for some time.

 Meet Your Doctors

+Treatments for this condition are designed to control signs and symptoms such as redness, inflammation, and skin eruptions.
+The treatment options depend on the severity of your condition.
 The go-to approach for taming rosacea symptoms involves topical and oral medications designed to reduce symptoms.
-At Dermatology Group of Arkansas, we offer skin care regimens as treatment.
-We also use lasers to treat excessive redness, since the light energy can target the pigment in red blood cells, breaking up visible vessels and leading to a clearer tone.
+Antibiotics, creams, and gels may help to control the rash.
+At Dermatology Group of Arkansas, we offer skin care regimens as treatments.
+We also use lasers to treat excessive redness and enlarged capillaries, since the light energy can target the pigment in red blood cells, breaking up visible vessels and leading to a clearer tone.

 Contact Us Today

 Contact the Dermatology Group of Arkansas today for rosacea in the Little Rock area.
-Request a consultation online, or call 501-227-8422.
+Call 501-227-8422.

 Stay In Touch